biojppm/cmany/README.rst

 Each build tree is obtained by first configuring CMake with the given parameters, and then invoking ``cmake --build`` to build the project at once.

-You can also just use cmany as a much simpler version of the typical cmake usage pattern:
+You can also use cmany just to simplify your daily cmake workflow!
+These two command sequences have the same effect:

 +-------------------------------+-------------------------------+
 | typical cmake                 | cmany                         |